puntorigen/brain-proxy/README.md

 - Gets its own vector store (for RAG)
 - Has isolated LangMem memory (short- and long-term)
 - Can upload files (auto-indexed + persisted)
+- Has a dedicated file storage directory structure

 This means you can serve multiple brands or users safely and scalably from a single backend.